Intro

 Why this is better:

-This elegant solution taught me a new Lua pattern that I hadn't encountered before.
+This introduced me to a Lua pattern I hadn’t used before.

 Testing